WyrmUK/Wyrm.Math/README.md

 Z = N.Cbrti()

 Calculates the cube root of a number (either decimal or double) and returns the result as a complex number.
+#### Complex Copy Sign
+Zv = Zx.CopySign(Zy)

+Returns a complex number with the magnitudes of Zx but the signs of Zy.
+The real part has the magnitude of Zx.Real but the sign of Zy.Real and the imaginary part has the magnitude of Zx.Imaginary but the sign of Zy.Imaginary.
 ### Complex Square Root
 Z = N.Sqrti()